-The compressor is one of the most important parts of your air conditioning unit.
+The compressor is one of the most important parts of your air conditioning unit, and you need to make sure you have the right AC repair team working on it.
 Not only does the compressor play an important role in the cooling process, but it also ensures that the unit works effectively and continually.
 To understand how your Baltimore, Maryland, air conditioner compressor works, you should know about its location, function, maintenance, and repair needs.
 Once you do, you’ll understand the connection between your air conditioner’s compressor and regular HVAC system maintenance.

 The compressor can be found in the outdoor air conditioning unit, at the rear or on the side of your home.
 Other important parts within the outdoor unit include the condenser, condenser coil, and fan.